raharrasy/RL2019-BaseCodes/Exercise3/README.md

 ### Starting an environment

-The interface between agent and environment will be similar with previous tasks.
+The interface between agent and environment will be similar to previous tasks.
 You can find the necessary codes inside `Environment.py`.
-Since asynchronous training requires running several environments at once, each of your learning process needs to initialize a single environment at the beginning.
+Since asynchronous training requires running several environments at once (one for each thread), each of your learning threads needs to initialize a single environment at the beginning.

 To start a new instance of an environment, you **must** use the following commands :